 Distribution cost is the sum total of all those expenses which are incurred by the producer of a product in order to make possible the delivery of the product from its location to the location of the end customer.
 Thus, for a manufacturer, it includes all those expenses which are incurred to make possible the delivery of the product from its production site to the customer’s location, whether retailer, wholesaler or the final customer.

-An item is manufactured at the production site, say factory and are then kept at the warehouse for their distribution to the potential customers afterward.
-In order to deliver the product from the warehouse to the customer’s location, the producer may be incurring a number of expenses, including but not limited to shipping costs.
+An item is manufactured at the production site, say factory, and are then kept at the warehouse for their distribution to the potential customers afterward.
+To deliver the product from the warehouse to the customer’s location, the producer may be incurring several expenses, including but not limited to shipping costs.
 Thus, it includes all those expenses which are necessarily incurred for making the delivery to the customer.
-The same is usually recovered from the customer by way of including the same in the per-unit price of the product.
+The same is usually recovered from the customer by way of adding the same in the per-unit price of the product.

 Distribution Cost Examples

 Freight Cost refers to the transportation expenses which are incurred for transferring the product from the manufacturer’s location to the customer’s location.
 It can either be incurred by the customer itself or maybe first incurred by the manufacturer and then recovered from the customer by way of including the same in the price of the product.

 #2 – Storage Cost

 The products, once manufactured, are kept for storage at the warehouse until they are sold to the customer.
 A manufacturer incurs expenses concerning the storage of the products in the warehouse, such as warehouse rent, which forms part of distribution cost.

 It includes costs related to the maintenance of the products kept at the warehouse.
 It will consist of all those expenses which are incurred to maintain the quality of the product and to keep them in good condition.